ZainabEman/DSA-Project-ZAT-Dictionary-/README.md

 The ZAT Dictionary is a comprehensive C++ project that leverages the trie data structure to create a powerful Project Structure:

-Node Class:rom an external text file containing a pre-exthe stage for efficient word management.
+Node Class:rom an external text file containing a pre-exthe stage for eff

-Main Interface:
     The main interface serves as a gateway for users to interact with the dictionary, offering operations such as search, update,      delete, add word, and team details.
     The trie structure ensures optimal efficiency in these operations.